 However, lessons were learned and I leaped into my next big project – the next summer was devoted to orchestrating Pictures at an Exhibition for brass quintet.
 Still a mess, but a lot closer this time around.

-To this day, some 39 years and over 400 arrangements later, I still write an occasional stinker.
+To this day, four decades and over 500 arrangements later, I still write an occasional stinker.
 One big lesson I have learned over that time is to know when to throw in the towel.
 There are a good number of finished and unfinished charts in the back of my 'filing cabinet' that will never see the light of day.
 There are still more that get a performance in public, and then get deposited in said cabinet.

 I have developed an eye and ear over the years for choosing projects that have at least a fighting chance of working for my beloved brass ensemble.
 Picking the right material to orchestrate is a big part of the battle.